-[Elle:] The members of the Anti-MLM Coalition joined together to expose the truth and lies in the multi-level marketing (MLM) industry.
-As well as a number of anti-MLM allies, we also recognise the work of those who have been tirelessly spreading the word on their chosen MLMs of interest, often long before our group was formed.
+[Elle:] In 2017, the members of the Anti-MLM Coalition joined together to expose the truth and lies in the multi-level marketing (MLM) industry.
+We also recognise the work of those who have been tirelessly spreading the word on their chosen MLMs of interest, often long before our group was formed.

 We created this website with the aim of being a useful resource page for all things anti-MLM.
 We’re united in a common mission, with a variety of specialities and knowledge.

 If you’re not familiar with this scheme, you may have heard it referred to as “one of the largest direct sellers of advanced skincare and on-trend color in the world.”
 I’ll give you a very brief overview (with credit to the Mary Kay Wiki entry).

 Founded way back in 1963 by the late Mary Kay Ash in Addison (TX), Mary Kay Cosmetics Inc. is a United States-based seller of cosmetics that uses the MLM model to distribute its products.

 Today, Richard Rogers (co-founder and son of Mary Kay Ash), serves as the Executive Chairman, with David Holl serving as President and Chief Executive Officer.